Photo by SynthEx/Shutterstock

 Travel insurance with the Bank of America Premium Rewards card includes:

-While this card’s protections are not as wide ranging, it’ll still cover you in a pinch.
+While the Capital One® Venture®'s protections are not as wide ranging, it’ll still cover you in a pinch.
 Its annual fee is $95, and it is currently offering new applicants up to 100,000 miles: 50,000 after spending $3,000 in the first three months, then 50,000 more after spending a total of $20,000 in the first 12 months.
-Before you try to make any claims, it’s important to look at your individual card’s benefits guide, since the terms and coverage amounts will vary depending on whether it’s a Visa or Mastercard.
+Before you try to make any claims, note that the terms and coverage amounts will vary depending on whether it’s a Visa or Mastercard.

 Travel insurance with the Capital One Venture generally includes:

 If you travel a lot and want an extra layer of security in case your plans go awry, the Chase Sapphire Reserve or Chase Sapphire Preferred are top choices due to their comprehensive insurance policies.
 Some issuers, including Citi and Discover, have largely dropped their travel coverage, so Chase cards are usually among the best options.

 Barring that, if you have a premium American Express product like the Amex Platinum Card, you can count on some excellent protections, depending on which one you need.
 These different insurance policies have many terms, conditions, and exclusions, but they can still save you time and money in the end and are well worth considering when using a card to pay for your travel.
 And knowing you’re covered in case the unexpected occurs can help you enjoy your trip that much more.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.